-Endocarditis, myocarditis, and arteritis are structural inflammatory conditions that result from a variety of causes, including infectious diseases, trauma, and immunological conditions.
+Endocarditis, myocarditis, and arteritis are structural inflammatory conditions that result from a variety of causes, including infectious diseases, bladder problems, trauma, and immunological conditions.

 Percolation occurs when the excess fluid accumulates between the layers of the pericardial sac.
 The causes are varied and can include cancer.